mittwald/cli/README.md

     [--url <value> | --command <value>] [--interpreter <value>]

 FLAGS
-  -i, --installation-id=<value>  ID or short ID of a installation; this flag is optional if a default installation is
+  -i, --installation-id=<value>  ID or short ID of an app installation; this flag is optional if a default app
-                                 set in the context -q, --quiet                    suppress process output and only display a machine-readable summary.
+                                 installation is set in the context -q, --quiet                    suppress process output and only display a machine-readable summary.
       --command=<value>          Command to execute for the cron job; either this or `--url` is required.
       --description=<value>      (required) Description of the cron job